Loading…

 Learning Objectives

-Understand the basics of health literacy and how they relate to health outcomes; Apply new strategies for communicating healthcare information to a broad audience with a range of health literacy levels; Utilize digital tools to achieve strategic goals around healthcare information dissemination.
+Discuss the basics of health literacy and how they relate to health outcomes; Explain ways to apply new strategies for communicating healthcare information to a broad audience with a range of health literacy levels; Utilize digital tools to achieve strategic goals around healthcare information dissemination.

 Chair